ventillo/esp8266_cc1101_davis_vantage_vue_wifi_decoder/readme.md

 /main.py

 ```
-### 7. If you haven't already, create 2 DBs in inclux
+### 7. If you haven't already, create 3 DBs in influx
-I am tempted to push the raw, undecoded data to a DB as well, but influx is not siutd for this.
-You can ignore the last DB creation
+I am pushing the RAW data as well, just for fun.
 ```
 ssh 192.168.1.2
 influx